whitelynx/dactyl-lynx-keyboard/README.md

 ## Future plans

 * Adding mouse buttons and a scroll ball from an [Apple Mighty Mouse][] next to the right-hand thumb cluster
-* Adding a thumbstick to the left side?
+* Adding a thumbstick to the left side
+* Mounting the left thumb cluster on a hinge so it swings out of the way to access the thumbstick; when swung out of the way, it can trigger a microswitch to change to the gaming layout
 * Multiple user-defined key maps that can be uploaded via USB and easily toggled between on the fly (I want this to replace my [Orbweaver][]) - Maybe use [Vial][]. (~~though Vial has a limitation of 4 layers~~ - it turns out you can force Vial to support more layers!
 It's still relatively limited, though)
 * Adding support for ALPS or Choc switches instead of MX-style switches, along with appropriate hot-swap sockets (this will be mostly implemented in [spkb][] first)